serverless/blog/posts/2018-08-29-win-followers-thought-leader-people-build-social-media-presence.md

 ### What is the program?

-There are 10 weeks of assignments, all designed to be done in 5-10 minutes a day.
+There are 10 weeks of assignments, meant to be done in 5-10 minutes a day.
 Each assignment is a microstep towards building an audience and establishing yourself in whatever space you choose: growing your social media presence, hashing out speaking topics, compiling bios and abstracts, getting better at writing and speaking.

 Tl;dr: thought leader-dom.